 You can also make a claim on behalf of a relative if their condition worsens.
 Also, if they die from a doctor’s misdiagnosis of their condition, thus causing consequential delay to treatment.
 You are able to make a claim up to three years after the misdiagnosis during your adult life.

 However, you can make a claim as to a child’s welfare any time until their eighteenth birthday.

 How Much Compensation Can You Claim?

 Medical Misdiagnosis is one of the most important factors when it comes to claims made against doctors and the NHS.
-However, you should ensure that you have the correct knowledge of the legal system and grounds for compensation before you make a claim.
+However, you should ensure you have the correct knowledge of the legal system.
+Plus, secure grounds for compensation before you make a claim.